-From Reed's yellow fever breakthrough to vaccines for typhoid and influenza, the Military has no peer in the prevention of infectious diseases.
+From Reed’s yellow fever breakthrough to vaccines for typhoid and influenza, the Army has no peer in the prevention of infectious diseases.
 In 2016, the Army began a Phase 1 trial at the Walter Reed Army Institute of Research to test a Zika vaccine.

 For service members who have lost limbs, the Army is working on increasingly realistic prosthetic technology.
 Scientists at Case Western Reserve University, with funding from the Defense Advanced Research Projects Agency, published a 2016 study on their work to restore the sense of touch for amputees.
 At the University of Pittsburgh, engineers are working to improve mobility for the disabled in the Human Engineering Research Laboratories, part of the Department of Veterans Affairs.
 Finally, the U.S. Army has developed IDEO (Intrepid Dynamic Exoskeletal Orthosis), which improves movement for those with lower-limb injuries.